prompto416/vector-graphics-manipulator-with-c/README.md

 # Vector Graphics Manipulator
 * Phobphoomin Siriboon 64011548
 ## Description:
-The program create a scalable vector graphic from designated format consisting of coordinates,shapes and color  then saves it into an accessible svg file.
+The program creates a scalable vector graphic from designated format consisting of coordinates,shapes and color  then saves it into an accessible svg file.